FireFragment/egui_transition_animation/docs/main.md

 # Egui page transition

-This crate allows you to have animated transitions between multiple "pages" in [egui](https://github.com/emilk/egui)
+This crate allows you to have animated transitions between multiple "pages" in [egui](https://github.com/emilk/egui). \
+You will mostly use the [`animated_pager`] function.

 ### Quickstart